 - Each publisher must designate one person to coordinate all National Book Award-related matters with the Foundation throughout the Awards process.
 This person will be contacted in the case that a title becomes part of the Longlist.
 If this person is new to the process, please make sure they are familiar with these guidelines and deadlines.

-- Each author must be made aware of and consent to the entry of his/her book for the National Book Awards.
+- Each author must be made aware of and consent to the entry of their book for the National Book Awards.

-- There are five panels of five Judges each in the categories of Fiction, Nonfiction, Poetry, Young People’s Literature, and Translated Literature, each including a panel chair, chosen by the National Book Foundation.
+- There are five panels of five Judges each in the categories of Fiction, Nonfiction, Poetry, Translated Literature, and Young People’s Literature, each including a panel chair, chosen by the National Book Foundation.

 - The Foundation will announce Longlists of ten books in each category in mid-September.

-- One Winner in each category will be announced at the National Book Awards Ceremony and Benefit Dinner on November 14, 2018.
+- One Winner in each category will be announced at the National Book Awards Ceremony on November 16, 2022.

 - Each Winner will receive a prize of $10,000.
 Each Finalist will receive a prize of $1,000.
 In the case of the Translated Literature Award, prizes are split equally between author and translator.